PremBamrung/insa_kaggle/README.md

 python run_single.py
 ```

-The trained model will be saved as a `pickle` file in the `/model` directory and can be used to do some inference later on.
+The trained model will be saved as a `pickle` file in the `/model` directory and can be used for prediction later on.
 The saving format is as follow :  `FAMILYMODEL_LENGTH_EPOCH.pkl`.
-Ex: `roberta-base_32_2.pkl` for a roberta-base model train on a lenght of 32 for 2 epochs
+Ex: `roberta-base_32_2.pkl` for a roberta-base model trained on a lenght of 32 for 2 epochs

 #### Multiple model
 Another script is provided to train multiple model at the same time.
 The same parameters can be found in the beginning of the script `run_multiple.py` except that you have to manually set the `FAMILY` and `FAMILYMODEL` inside the script :